-- National, regional and local authorities; - Public and private bodies dealing with environment, biodiversity, energy, waste and water management, natural resources; - Protected areas, natural and cultural sites management organizations; - Associations and Institutions specialized in people awareness and communication;
+- National, regional and local authorities - Public and private bodies dealing with environment, biodiversity, energy, waste and water management, natural resources - Protected areas, natural and cultural sites management organizations - Associations and Institutions specialized in people awareness and communication - NGOs, Non-Profit-Organizations and other professional and civil society associations dealing with environmental, energy, natural resources, social and cultural issues - Chambers of Commerce, business collective organizations and associations, innovation incubators private enterprises and clusters

-6.f

-- NGOs, Non-Profit-Organizations and other professional and civil society associations dealing with environmental, energy, natural resources, social and cultural issues; - Chambers of Commerce, business collective organizations and associations, innovation incubators, private enterprises and clusters; - Universities and Institutions specialized in research, education, training and capacity building.
+Universities and Institutions specialized in research, education, training and capacity building

-(Reference: point (b)(iii) of Article 8(2) of Regulation (EU) No 1299/2013)
+Investment 6f - Promoting innovative technologies to improve environmental protection and resource efficiency in the waste sector, water sector and with regard to soil, or to reduce air priority pollution

-Investment Priority 6.f General guiding principles for the selection of operations common to every priority investments are described on Section 5.
+General guiding principles for the selection of operations common to every priority investments are described on Section 5.

 Both strategic and standard projects are feasible under this IP according to the financial allocation described in section 5.3.g.

-Specific selection principles for projects under this Investment Priority may include: Focus on practical applications and solutions related to green technologies; Possible trickle-down effects; Actions in line with the patiental bilateral Water Commission Agenda
+Specific selection principles for projects under this Investment Priority may include:

+- Focus on practical applications and solutions related to green technologies; - Possible trickle-down effects;

+Investment 6f - Promoting innovative technologies to improve environmental protection and resource efficiency in the waste sector, water sector and with regard to soil, or to reduce air priority pollution

-• Actions in line with the national bilateral Water Commission Agenda.
+Actions in line with the national bilateral Water Commission Agenda.